Red spider mite is a minuscule mite of the Tetranychidae family that attacks garden and indoor plants, both leaf plants and flower-bearing plants.

 Also, the fact that they weave small webs around the leaves also helps one notice them more easily.

-- For that, spray water on the plant and check if you see any webs appear.
+- For that, spray or mist water on the plant and check if you see any webs appear.

 Treatment against red spider mite